astropy/old-astropy-website-src/index.rst

     pip install astropy

-Or alternatively, you can download the source from the current version: |currentstable|, and install the source code in that archive using::
+Or alternatively, you can download the source from the current version (|currentstable|_), and install the source code in that archive using::

     python setup.py install